Ozburn-Hessey Logistics

-Ozburn-Hessey Logistics is a former American logistics company, acquired by GEODIS SA.
+Ozburn-Hessey Logistics, or OHL, is a former American logistics company, acquired by Geodis.
 It began business in 1951 in Nashville, Tennessee, at one point one of the largest third-party logistics companies in the USA.

+Acquisition

-In 2015, GEODIS SA, a French logistics company and division of SNCF, acquired OHL and dissolved it (it did not remain a subsidiary company).
-Taking over OHL's 120 distribution centers and all of its US operations, GEODIS gained a very strategic market share in the American logistics industry.
+In 2015, Geodis, a French logistics company and division of SNCF, acquired OHL and dissolved it (it did not remain a subsidiary company).
+Taking over OHL's 120 distribution centers and all of its US operations, Geodis gained a very strategic market share in the American logistics industry.